AlixWang/FE-Daily/daily-dictation-101-200.md

 Do you believe in an afterlife.
 Well, Dougal, generally speeking, priests tend to have a very strong belief in the afterlife.
 Boy I wish I had your faith, Ted

+# 2024-07-25
+These young montain bickers are spending their afternoon racing on the trails.